mholtkamp/octave/Documentation/Development/NativeAddon/Examples/Coin.md

 | `Tick` | During gameplay only (PIE or built game) | Gameplay logic like rotation, movement, AI |
 | `TickEditor` | Every frame in editor (regardless of play state) | Editor tools, visualizations, gizmos |

-This Rotator3D uses `Tick` so objects only rotate during gameplay, not while editing.
+This Coin uses `Tick` so objects only rotate during gameplay, not while editing.

 ---